Mountain Province

 Location and Geography

-Mountain Province lies in the heart of the Cordillera Central Mountain range in Northern Luzon.
-It is part of the Cordillera Administrative Region (CAR) and is bordered by Kalinga to the north, Ifugao to the east, Benguet to the south, Abra to the northwest, and Isabela to the northeast.
-Its capital, Bontoc, serves as the cultural and administrative center, while Sagada, Barlig, Sadanga, and Besao highlight the province’s diversity in geography and culture.
+Mountain Province lies in the heart of the Cordillera Central mountain range in Northern Luzon Island.
+It is a landlocked province within the Cordillera Administrative Region (CAR), bordered by Kalinga and Apayao to the north, Isabela to the northeast and east, Ifugao and Benguet to the south, and Ilocos Sur and Abra to the west and northwest.
+Its capital, Bontoc, serves as the cultural and administrative center, while municipalities such as Sagada, Barlig, Sadanga, and Besao highlight the province’s diversity in geography and culture.

-With an elevation that ranges from 500 to over 2,700 meters above sea level, Mountain Province enjoys a cool, temperate climate year-round.
-The dry months from November to May are ideal for trekking and sightseeing, while the rainy season, from June to October, turns the terraces lush green but may limit mobility due to slippery trails and fog.
+Mountain Province’s terrain is shaped by the upper realms of the Cordillera Central mountain range, featuring high elevations ranging from 500 to over 2,700 meters above sea level.
+This varied topography creates a cool, temperate climate year-round, with distinct dry and wet seasons.
+The dry season, from November to April, offers ideal conditions for trekking and sightseeing, while the rainy season from June to October brings lush greenery but may also cause slippery trails and occasional landslides.

 A Brief History of Mountain Province